Made for the Table

 Explore the evolution of silver tableware and dining conventions from the 1600 to today through the world-renowned silver collection of the Goldsmiths' Company.

-From candlesticks and cutlery to serving dishes, silver tableware has been the focal point of our table settings for more than 500 years.
-These decorative, yet highly functional, objects traditionally denote status and continue to add stylish accents in a contemporary setting.
+From candlesticks and cutlery to serving dishes, silver tableware has been the focal point of table settings for more than 500 years.
+These decorative yet functional objects traditionally denote status and continue to add stylish accents in a contemporary setting.
 Today, despite vast changes in taste and style, the UK’s leading contemporary silversmiths are still inspired to make extraordinary handmade objects for the table.